-The Ambergris Cay Harold Charles Airport was intended to be an international airport, and is expected to begin accepting international flights at some time in the future, yet typically does not have onsite immigration or customs staffs, so arriving aircraft are advised to make entry into the Turks and Caicos at the Providenciales International Airport before proceeding on.
+The Ambergris Cay Harold Charles Airport was intended to be an international airport, and is expected to begin accepting international flights at some time in the future.
+However, immigration and customs staff is currently no present onsite, so arriving aircraft are advised to make entry into the Turks and Caicos at the Providenciales International Airport before proceeding on.

-There are three FBOs at the Providenciales International Airport that cater to private aircraft.
+There are two FBOs at the Providenciales International Airport that cater to private aircraft.

 On the eastern end of the runway at the Ambergris Cay airport is the terminal, which is home to a small welcome center for the resort, as well as a boutique.
 Arriving guests staying on the island will find concierge and golf carts for transport to their accommodation.